Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: On Turing completeness of HDC/VSA

-Since VSAs are designed to create vector representations of symbolic structures, when identifying a Turing complete system suitable for emulation with VSAs it is also natural to choose a highly structured system, which uses a small finite alphabet of symbols.
-We think that an elementary cellular automaton is such a system.
-Since the elementary cellular automaton with rule $110$ is known to be Turing complete~\cite{Cook2004} we simply need to demonstrate how VSAs can be used to emulate this rule.
+Since HDC/VSA are designed to create vector representations of symbolic structures, when identifying a Turing complete system suitable for emulation with HDC/VSA, it is also natural to choose a highly structured system which uses a small finite alphabet of symbols.
+We think that an elementary cellular automaton is one example of such a system.
+Since the elementary cellular automaton with the rule $110$ is known to be Turing complete~\cite{Cook2004}, we would like to demonstrate how HDC/VSA can be used in emulating this rule.
 In order to do so, we first revisit the elementary cellular automaton concept.
-Next, we present a VSA algorithm for mapping and executing an elementary cellular automaton.\footnote{ Note that here we mainly focus on how to evolve VSAs representations to perform computations leaving aside the aspect of determining when to stop the computation. } Thus, we literally follow the roadmap from~\cite{Cook2004}: ``The automaton itself is so simple that its universality gives us a new tool for proving that other systems are universal''.
-Finally, we explore how VSAs are scaling with respect to the size of the initial grid state of an elementary cellular automaton, the dimensionality of hypervectors, and the amount of noise present during the computations.
-The major point of the latter is that even for large amount of noise the VSAs-based system can perfectly emulate the elementary cellular automaton given sufficiently large dimensionality of hypervectors, which is a nice property as the robustness is achieved without modifying the design.
+Next, we present a HDC/VSA algorithm for mapping and executing an elementary cellular automaton.
+Thus, we literally follow the roadmap from~\cite{Cook2004}: ``The automaton itself is so simple that its universality gives us a new tool for proving that other systems are universal''.
+Finally, we explore how the proposed implementation is scaling with respect to the size of the initial grid state of an elementary cellular automaton, the dimensionality of hypervectors, and the amount of noise present during the computations.
+The major point of the latter is that even for large amount of noise the implementation can perfectly emulate the elementary cellular automaton given sufficiently large dimensionality of hypervectors, which is a nice property as the robustness is achieved without modifying the design.